N30nCh1ck/full-stack-learning-path/🌱 Phase I/HTML III (Most Used HTML).md

 - check the results are matched with the picture below.
 ![[video-audio.png]]

-For YouTube embedded video, you cannot open it in your local environment.
+For YouTube embedded video, you may cannot open it in your local environment.
 Thus, just make sure the results of your screen are matched with the picture.

 ![[embed-youtube.png]]